-As previously said, LEDs LD17÷40 give a visual indication of digital inputs status (LED on means input actived).
+As previously said, LEDs LD9÷24 give a visual indication of digital inputs status (LED on means input actived).

-All the Mini Module used lines have been selected in order to take full advantage in software management; in fact the inputs can generate interrupts, be counted by hardware counters, acts as a trigger, or simply acquired, etc.
+All the used lines of Mini Module have been selected in order to take full advantage in software management; in fact the inputs can generate interrupts, be counted by hardware counters, acts as a trigger, or simply acquired.